d3x41/documentation-dev/md/faq/faq.md

 Be careful, this action will delete your settings from the CUSTOM branch (even the automated backups, so that they are not reapplied when the package is reinstalled).
 Be sure what you are doing, manually save your settings beforehand if you want to keep your settings.

 ---
-## Why no sources on some packages ?
+## Why no sources on some packages?

-### Softwares non-free
-Software like TeamViewer, Anydesk for example do not have their sources open.
-We cannot therefore supply them via apt-get source.

 ### Free software
 Some software such as codium, balena-etcher-electron to name a few, are packages downloaded directly from official GitHub sources in the releases section.
 Software developers have already tampered with this software, so we don't have to package it ourselves.